Dan-Nassirharand/dan.slidev/toolchains/intro.md

 - If you want to debug, add `-g` when compiling and linking.
 - Adds DWARF debug symbols to the ELF files which allows for smooth debugging and tracing back to the source.
-- These symbols are added to the ELF file.

 ---